earthtone0ne/multi-git-status/README.md

 Multi-git-status requires a POSIX compliant shell.
 Bash will do fine.

 1. Clone this git repo
-2. Copy `mgitstatus` somewhere in your PATH
+2. Copy the file `mgitstatus` into a folder somewhere in your PATH

 Or follow these instructions: